 4. Perform the TLC analysis.
-Using tweezers, insert the TLC plate into the TLC elution chamber and cover it with the Petri dish.
+Using tweezers, insert the TLC plate into the elution chamber and cover it with the Petri dish.
 Let the eluent reach approximately 1 cm below the top of the plate.
-Using tweezers, remove the plate, mark the eluent front with a pencil and let the plate airdry.
+Using tweezers, remove the plate, mark the eluent front with a pencil and let the plate air-dry.

 5. Visualize the TLC plate.
 Place the TLC plate under the UV lamp kept on the common bench.
-With a pencil, circle all the visible spots.
+With a pencil, encircle all the visible spots.

-6. Discard the eluent into the "Organic waste" bottle.

-- 7. Repeat steps 1, 3, 4, 5, and 6 with eluent B. - 8.
-Place your plates in the ziplock bag with your Student Code.
+- 6. Discard the eluent into the "Organic waste" bottle. - 7.
+Repeat steps 1, 3, 4, 5, and 6 with Eluent B. - 8.
+Place your plates in the zipped bag with your Student Code.

-Results of your TLC analysis (complete the diagrams with your results).
-You may use these diagrams to make a drawing of your TLC plates that may help you answer the following questions.
-The diagram will not be graded.
+Results of your TLC analysis (complete the schemes with your results).
+You may use these drawings to make a scheme of your TLC plates that may help you answer the following questions.
+The scheme will not be graded.